Dukes in France

-The title of Duke was the highest hereditary title in the French nobility during the time of the monarchy in France.
+The title of Duke (Duc) was the highest hereditary title in the French nobility during the time of the monarchy in France.
+The title continued to be granted by French presidents until the 19th century.

 Old dukedoms

 The highest precedence in the realm, attached to a feudal territory, was given to the twelve original pairies, which had originated in the Middle Ages and also had a traditional function in the royal coronation, comparable to the German imperial archoffices.

 Half of them were Dukes and half of them Counts.
 Of these, three were ecclesiastical and three were secular.
 Of these twelve, the prelates all ranked above the secular peers of the realm and three temporal, and the dukes all ranked above the counts.

 Ecclesiastical Dukes

 The Prince-Bishops with ducal territories included: